a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 ## Description

 Welcome to **Wayback Link Fixer**, a powerful tool designed to enhance your WordPress site by automatically scanning posts for links, retrieving the latest snapshots from the Wayback Machine, and seamlessly replacing broken links with archived versions.
-This innovative solution ensures that your posts remain resilient against `BITROT` , preserving the integrity of linked content over time.
+This innovative solution ensures that your posts remain resilient against `LINKROT` , preserving the integrity of linked content over time.

 ## Installation